orvpagadua/Steel-Data-Challenge-4-Finance-Analysis/README.md

 8. Which branch has the highest total balance across all of its accounts?
 ```
+SELECT b.BranchName, SUM(a.Balance) AS 'Total_Balance'
+FROM Branches b
+JOIN Accounts a ON a.BranchID = b.BranchID
+GROUP BY BranchName
+ORDER BY Total_Balance DESC;
 ```
+`North Beach`

 9. Which customer has the highest total balance across all of their accounts, including savings and checking accounts?
 ```